kittynode/kittynode/docs/src/content/docs/resources/questions-and-ideas.md

 - Ethereum may be able to learn from (and currently resembles some) aspects of colonial democracies.
 - Ethereum may need a new forum for constructive communication aside from X.
 - Look into: House of Lords and House of Commons.

+### Grand vision

+Kittynode has a grand vision:

+- The world should reflect the virtues of its people.

+There are many work streams that support this vision:

+1. Making it easier to be a validator by reducing the financial burden (eg. Orbit SSF).
+2. Making it easier to be a validator by reducing the technical burden (eg. Kittynode).
+3. Initiatives that make the validator set more representative of its users (eg. Kittynode).
+4. Initiatives that safeguard features of the world that are in the best interest of its users (eg. ossification, constitution).
+5. Initiatives that empower users to shape the world to the best of their ability (eg. futarchy, education).
+6. Initiatives that give control over property to the property owners (eg. wallets).

+Today, Kittynode is focused on delivering a control center for node operators.

+However, we don't try to fit the current solution into the problem, so to speak.
+We always try to think of what the problem is, and what is the best way to solve it.
+We're willing to abandon any solution for another one that serves the grand vision better.